sbslee/fuc/docs/cli.rst

 .. code-block:: console

    $ fuc qfcount -h
-   usage: fuc qfcount [-h] fastq_file
+   usage: fuc qfcount [-h] [paths ...]

-   This command will count sequence reads in a FASTQ file (both zipped and unzipped).
+   This command will count sequence reads in FASTQ files (both zipped and unzipped).
+It will look for stdin if there are no arguments (e.g. $ cat files.list | fuc qfcount).

    positional arguments:
-     fastq_file  input FASTQ file
+     paths       FASTQ file paths (default: stdin)

    optional arguments:
      -h, --help  show this help message and exit